 That’s far less likely to happen if you have engaging and fun evening plans.
 You’re devoting time and resources to planning out numerous details for this trip.
 Shouldn’t it be something no one wants to miss?
 With the right setting and itinerary, it can be.
 But for it to be a special experience, by definition it cannot be the same old experience, in the same old hotel, with the same old food.
 And it doesn’t have to be.

 Unique Locations and Experiences

 Planning an unforgettable trip begins with choosing the right location.
-“There’s a lot of research out there about the space that people brainstorm in,” says Jered Cherry, co-founder and managing director of Positive Adventures.
-“An inspiring space can lead to fresher ideas.”
+“There’s a lot of research out there about the space that people brainstorm in,” says Jered Cherry, Co-Founder and Managing Director of Positive Adventures.
+“An inspiring space can lead to fresh ideas.”

-That’s why companies like Silicon Valley tech shop IDEO has a gutted Volkswagon bus in its office.
+That’s why companies like Silicon Valley tech shop IDEO have a gutted Volkswagon bus in their office.
 Rather than holding a meeting inside a drab conference room, the folks at IDEO pile into the old VW, for an intimate gathering.